Make the most of your visit to Seven Ponds

 Hours of Operation

 The interpretive building is open Tuesday through Sunday, 9:00 AM to 5:00 PM (closed Mondays, Thanksgiving Thursday & Friday, Christmas Eve, Christmas Day, New Year's Eve, New Year's Day).
 Trails are open to members dawn to dusk, every day of the year.
 Non-members may enjoy the trails during normal business hours.
-NOTE: due to COVID-19, the only sections of the interpretive building open to the public are the Rookery Gift Shop and restrooms.
-The rest of the building, including the Discovery Room, library, wildlife viewing area, offices, and drinking fountain/water refill station, are currently closed to the public.
+NOTE: due to COVID-19, the only sections of the interpretive building open to the public are the Rookery Gift Shop, Discovery Room, and restrooms.
+The rest of the building, including the library, offices, and back room are currently closed to the public.

 Check in at the front desk when you arrive.
 Enjoy a number of exhibits and special features during your visit.

-Note: unfortunately the following exhibits and areas are currently closed to the public due to COVID-19 precautions.
+Note: unfortunately some of the areas listed below are currently closed to the public due to COVID-19 precautions.

 - The Discovery Room is full of wonderful opportunities to explore nature indoors, including a Touch Table with dozens of objects from nature for children and adults to handle.